 - We ask that you engage in and support the fellowship’s activities and mission as you are able.
 This can take many forms – social justice work, ministry team work, participating in worship, classes, or other activities.

 - Any member 16 years or older is asked to make an “annual financial contribution of record.”
 Whether it is $1 or $10,000, you must contribute some monetary donation to the fellowship every year with your name on it.
-If you feel you cannot do this, you may speak to the minister or Engagement Team leader to discuss your concerns.
-Persons who are unable to contribute financially but who formally indicate their wish to maintain membership in the fellowship will be Members Affirmed.
-Click here to view the 2022 Stewardship Campaign.
+If you feel you cannot do this, you may speak to the minister to discuss your concerns.
+Persons who are unable to contribute financially but have significant volunteer time will formally indicate their wish to maintain membership by filling out a Pledge card annually.

 What rights do I gain as a member?

 Members 16 years and older may vote in all meetings and elections and may serve on the board of directors, if so elected, or any ministry team or committee.